alexgabel/alexgabel.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Alex Gabel is an Industrial AI Engineer at Paro and a PhD Candidate at the University of Amsterdam, where he is currently investigating symmetry detection and structural bias learning.
+His research has been published in journals such as *Scientific Reports* and IOP's *Machine Learning: Science and Technology*, including various workshops at top AI conferences.
+Alex is a problem-solver at heart, whether it be in the realm of AI, theoretical physics, or at the boulder hall.
+When not working on research, Alex enjoys watching an art-house film or reading a good book, especially one about philosophy.